flexmonster/pivot-react-native/README.md

 ## <a name="prerequisites"></a>Prerequisites ##

 To run a simple application with the React Native pivot table, you will need Node.js and npm.
-[Get it here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if it’s not already installed on your machine.
+[Get them here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if they're not already installed on your machine.

 Then install the Expo CLI globally by running: